 Procedures for VHTRC Election of Board Members

-The VHTRC Board adopted these measures to guide the election for the board whose term starts on January 1, 2012.
+The VHTRC Board adopted the following procedures for the election of the board members whose terms start on January 1, 2014.

-1. Commissioner of Elections: The system will be supervised and run by a responsible person who is not running for the Board.
+1. Commissioner of Elections: The election will be supervised by a responsible person who is not running for the Board.
 That person reports to the Board.
-The Commissioner of Elections for this year is Quatro Hubbard, a current Board member who is not running for re-election.
-His e-mail address is available on the Membership Roster.
+The Commissioner of Elections for this year is Anstr Davidson, a current Board member who is not running for re-election.
+You can contact him by e-mail.

-3. Nominations: Also starting on October 5, members can e-mail nominations of candidates to the Commissioner.
+3. Nominations: To be a candidate, a member must be nominated by two other members.
+Potential candidates should arrange to have their nominators e-mail the required nominations to the Commissioner.
 The e-mail need only say "I nominate Joe Blow to be a member of the VHTRC board of directors." or words to that effect.

 Nominations are ineffective for any person who does not declare his or her candidacy.
 Candidates cannot be drafted and will not be placed on the ballot unless they have declared their candidacy.